You don’t ask your candidate these interview questions. You ask yourself!

 Is your recruiting and hiring process doing its job of attracting and acquiring premium talent for your organization?
-For a moment, set aside your job description, compensation, and benefits plan and consider these four questions that can dramatically affect who you hire.
+For a moment, set aside your job description, compensation, and benefits plan and consider these four interview questions that can dramatically affect who you hire.

 1. What is the Quantity of your candidate pool?